 Reopening of Top Sights in Florence in 2021

 Top museums in Florence re-opened in 2021, with shorter hours, limited tickets, and special measures including one-way systems, small-group guided tours, and some halls closed.
-Florentine museums are now again open on weekends too but timeslot reservations are usually obligatory for weekend visits.
+Florentine museums are now again open on weekends too but timeslot reservations are obligatory for weekend visits.
 In many cases, reservations are essential at least a day in advance with a €3-€4 surcharge.

 Most museums require time-slot tickets and the number of visitors is being restricted.
 Buy tickets in advance — GetYourGuide has very generous and easy refund conditions, although all should refund tickets if museums have to close again.
 Although crowding once inside a museum will be less of an issue, visiting early or late will remain the best options.